Yūki Ishikawa

+is a Japanese male professional volleyball player from Okazaki City, Aichi Prefecture.
+He is the captain of the Japan men's national volleyball team, and plays as an outside hitter.
+At club-level, he currently plays for Sir Susa Vim Perugia at the SuperLega (The highest level of the Italian Volleyball League).

+Ishikawa is the first Japanese male player to win gold medal at the CEV Champions League.

+Ishikawa was named as the "Best outside spiker" at the FIVB World Cup (2015, 2019), FIVB Nations League (2023, 2024), Asian Championship (2017, 2019, 2021), as well as the "Most valuable player" at the Asian Championship (2017, 2023).

 Ishikawa is the first volleyball player to have a wax figure in Japan.
 Currently, his wax figure is displayed at Madame Tussauds Tokyo.

-Ishikawa was named "Best Outside Spiker" award at the FIVB World Cup (2015, 2019), Asian Championship (2017, 2019, 2021), as well as "Most Valuable Player" award at the Asian Championship (2017).

-As of April 2021, Ishikawa is the captain of the Japan men's national volleyball team, and plays as an outside hitter.
-He currently plays in the Italian Volleyball League for Allianz Milano.

 Personal life

-Ishikawa's father, Mikihisa, is a former track and field sprinter of DENSO.
-His mother, Midori, is a former basketball player of DENSO.
-His elder sister, Naomi, is a former volleyball player and his sister, Mayu, is a member of the Japan women's national volleyball team.
+Ishikawa's father, Mikihisa, is a former track and field sprinter.
+His mother, Midori, is a former basketball player.
+His elder sister, Naomi, is a former volleyball player and his sister, Mayu, is a member and also the captain of the Japan women's national volleyball team.